LuxCorax/Brainer-Mini/README.md

-# Brainer Mini App — Backend
+# NoBrainer Mini — Backend

-FastAPI backend for the Brainer Mini Telegram App.
+FastAPI backend for the NoBrainer Mini Telegram App — a sales-funnel demo of the upcoming NoBrainer app, powered by Brainer Pro logic.

 ## What it does
 - Fetches OHLCV data from Binance (free, no auth)